 Regarding U.S. Withdrawal From Iraq in 2011

-- Kelly noted that Obama’s recent statement contradicted his 2012 assertion that “what I would not have done is left 10,000 troops in Iraq that would tie us down” and “certainly would not help us in the Middle East.”
+* Kelly noted that: (a) Obama’s recent statement contradicted his 2012 assertion that “what I would not have done is left 10,000 troops in Iraq that would tie us down” and “certainly would not help us in the Middle East.”

-In response to the facts with which Kelly had confronted her, Psaki said, without evidence: “Megyn, the facts just don’t align with that.
-The fact is none of those individuals you named would have left our troops there without the protections they needed….
-We could not force Iraq, a sovereign government, to accept a presence there….
-[E]ven if we had had a presence there, had a residual force there, that would not have prevented and changed the facts that we’ve seen [i.e., the rapid rise and expansion of the terrorist organization [ISIS] over the last eight months….”
+In response to the facts that Kelly presented, Psaki said, without evidence: “Megyn, the facts just don’t align with that….
+We could not force Iraq, a sovereign government, to accept a [U.S.] presence there….
+[E]ven if we had had a presence there, had a residual force there, that would not have prevented and changed the facts that we’ve seen [i.e., the rapid rise and expansion of the terrorist organization ISIS] over the last eight months….”

 Regarding Syria and President Obama’s “Red Line”